TIU11/rails-application-template/README.md

         bundle lock --add-platform x86_64-linux # our servers bundle lock --add-platform arm64-darwin # our development machines

+* Node.js with nvm

+    For apps using jsbundling-rails with esbuild.

+        echo "lts/*" > .nvmrc # to default to the latest LTS version nvm install --latest-npm
+        npm install --global yarn

+    NOTE: On Apple Silicon, use node 16.0+, or stick with `x86_64` as per [nvm](https://github.com/nvm-sh/nvm#macos-troubleshooting).
+Check your arch with `file $(which node)`.

 * Expects `pg` 1.x which requires PostgreSQL 9.3+.
 To use another database, you'll need to make a few config changes.

         brew install postgresql